 The controls within this section apply to flood prone land in the Parramatta City Centre.
-This includes land identified as being within the 'Floodplain Risk Management Area' on the Floodplain Risk Management Map in Parramatta Local Environmental Plan 2023 as well as the deferred Area A as identified on the Special Provisions Area Map in Parramatta LEP 2023.
+This includes land identified as being within the 'Floodplain Risk Management Area' on the Floodplain Risk Management Map in Parramatta Local Environmental Plan 2023.

 This section should also be read in conjunction with: